Trioceros hoehnelii

 We’re excited to share that our wild-caught pair of Trioceros hoehnelii (Kenyan locale) gave birth to eight healthy babies on April 26, 2025.
 These captive-born offspring mark the first step in a long and meaningful endeavor to help diversify the gene pool of the currently limited captive population in the United States.
 Below are photos of each individual hatchling, along with the parents.

-If you're interested in being part of this project, please contact Tyler France at thechamcollective@gmail.com.
+If you are interested in partnering, collaborating, or becoming part of this important effort, please contact Tyler France at thechamcollective@gmail.com.

 Previous